 CAMEN: "Rock and roll was my first big love.
 But when Terence Trent D'Arby took the global charts by storm in 1987 and was feted as 'the new James Brown,' I was gripped by soul and funk fever and never looked back.
 I was 12 years old at the time and began to write my own songs.
 My first youth band came into being shortly afterwards.
 Stylistically, we moved between soul, funk, pop and rock music."

 CAMEN, who comes from a family of classical musicians, became something of a "child star."
-With his youth band, Mighty Sharp, he enjoyed impressive national and international success between the ages of 13 and 17: he emerged victorious in the largest European music competition at the time for musicians under 18 years of age ("Talent Explosion," organized and broadcast by the German TV channel SAT 1); his band was named the best band in the Canton of Zurich by the renowned Swiss station Radio 24
+With his youth band, Mighty Sharp, he enjoyed impressive national and international success between the ages of 13 and 17: he emerged victorious in the largest European music competition at the time for musicians under 18 years of age ("Talent Explosion", organized and broadcast by the German TV channel SAT 1 and Yamaha); his band was named the best band in the Canton of Zurich by the renowned Swiss station Radio 24

 at the Kaufleuten venue in Zurich; and the band was soul legend Chaka Khan's supporting act in Germany.
 At the age of 16, CAMEN played with his Band "Mighy Sharp" in the sold-out renowned